asfaqmoideen/cSharpLearnings/src/MemoryManagementProfiling/README.md

             }
         }

- This Code Snippet creates inifinite integer array with lenght of 1000.
+- This Code Snippet creates inifinite integer array with lenght of 1000.
+- As we know, The Garbage Collector will assume that it is Large Living object
+- It moves it to the Generation 2 GC which will exponentially allocates memory,
+- Which creates a memory leak

  ![MemoryLeakWithoutClear](MemoryLeakWithoutClear.png)